wcornwell/FloweringPlantsLabManual/3_weekly_prac.md

 ## Gymnosperms

 These are seed plants without fruit or flowers.
 They are thought to have dominated the world's vegetation during the cooler and drier period that followed the Carboniferous.

 ### Examine the specimen of *Podocarpus elatus*

 *Podocarpus elatus* (Plum Pine) is a conifer native to the closed forests of eastern Australia.

-The leaves of conifers are also interpreted as megaphylls, ie. as having evolved from a lateral branch that has become determinate in growth and flattened to enhance interception of light.
+The leaves of conifers are also interpreted as megaphylls, i.e. as having evolved from a lateral branch that has become determinate in growth and flattened to enhance interception of light.

 - Note the simple leaves that characterise the order.
 Are the leaves strictly determinate in growth?
 How are they arranged?
 What term(s) best describe the **phyllotaxis** (leaf arrangement)?

+\vspace*{3\baselineskip}
 <br>
 <br>
 <br>